Watching movies will make you a better designer

 Basically all knowledge is useful.

-You never know when an idea will come in handy.
+You never know when an idea will come in handy, and it's smart to not automatically rule something out.
 A good example of this is the Ad-agency, Collins.
-Their Brooklyn office has a very impressive library with all types of books (5,543 to be exact)–including magic books.
+Their Brooklyn office has a very impressive library with all types of books (5,543 to be exact)–even magic books!
+Even if that knowledge doesn't directly give you inspiration for your work, becoming a smart and well-rounded person in the process isn't too bad...

 3. Helps with stress

-Movie allow you to escape your current state and reset.
+Movies allow you to escape your current state and reset by.
 You can finally disconnect with that project that's needs to get finished tomorrow and that doctor's appointment in a few days and that errand you need to run but keep forgetting about and it just haunts you.

 4. Motivation when burnt out, and inspiration even when you're not